Jonathan Béhé

-Jonathan Henri Desire William Béhé (born 13 January 1989) is a French professional footballer of Ivorian origin who plays as a striker.
+Jonathan Henri Desire William Béhé (born 13 January 1989) is a French former professional footballer who played as a striker.

 Career

 Béhé began his career playing for the professional club Montpellier.
 After spending five years in the club's youth academy, he moved to Germany joining Hamburger SV.
 Béhé spent only six months at the club before returning to Montpellier where he was placed onto the club's Championnat de France amateur team in the fourth division.
 After six months in the reserves, he joined Guingamp but failed to make an appearance on the club's senior team only featuring in the reserves.

 For the 2009–10 season, Béhé joined the semi-professional club SO Cassis Carnoux in the Championnat National, the third division of French football.
 He had a successful season with the club appearing in 27 total matches and converting ten goals.
 Following the season, on 18 May 2010, Béhé reached an agreement on a contract with professional club Le Mans who were previously relegated from the first division.
 On 14 June, the transfer became official with Béhé signing a three-year contract.
 He was assigned the number 10 shirt and made his professional debut on 30 July 2010 in a Coupe de la Ligue match against Le Havre.
 Béhé appeared as a substitute in a 2–1 defeat.
 He made his league debut a week later in a 2–0 victory over Nantes.
 During his time at Le Mans, he scored 6 goals in 25 appearances for the club.